nadder/rstex/README.md

 ## rse-TeX
 **NEWS!** Recently added the long overdue implementation of e-TeX!
 The e-TeX extension is required to run LaTeX so this is a very welcome addition to the family of TeX programs.
-See the `Readme.txt` for instruction on how to setup LaTeX.
+See the `Readme.txt` for instructions on how to setup LaTeX.

 ## rsTeX
 This is a manual translation of [tex.web](https://ctan.org/pkg/tex) version 3.14159265 into standard C++.